wp-plugins/comic-easel/readme.txt

 [WARNING] This plugin is currently - In Developement

+Updated 1:15am 05/21/2012
+- Fixed the config screens to allow tabbed config panels, created couple more options

 Updated 8:15pm 05/20/2012
 - Comic posts on the front page now have the correct post ;/